globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/2017-03-14-Water-Window-Challenge-Winners-Announced.md

 "GRP believes that a resilience approach, where we not only look to pre-empt shocks and support people to persist through crisis, but actively seek to transform crisis into opportunity, is the only way for long term poverty alleviation.

-Through the Challenge, we are able to mobilise communities, the world’s best experts and researchers to innovate, challenge the norm and benefit millions of people.”
+Through the Challenge, we are able to mobilise communities, the world’s best experts and researchers to innovate, challenge the norm and benefit millions of people."

 <h3>For more information please contact:</h3>